 If you were to market offline (in person) you would go to a networking with people who fit your customer avatar.
 But it’s not as simple as just showing up, there’s an art to the sales process.

 Why wasn’t Anthony successful?
-Well putting aside fundamental rules of human psychology, all the people at this networking event are what are considered “cold leads”.
+Well putting aside fundamental rules of human psychology, all the people at this networking event are what would be considered “cold leads”.
 These are people who don’t know you or your product – they likely don’t even know their need for it – and thus have no reason to pay you any attention.
-It’s your job to show the potential customer their need and how your product or services fixes it.
+It’s your job to show the potential customer their need and how your product or services can fix it.

 This is called a “marketing funnel” in the internet world.
 Due to the figurative funnel’s wide top, many people will fall into your funnel, but as the funnel narrows, fewer people will make it through.
 Don’t worry, this is good, as only people who are a right fit will ever see your product – remember our talk about the value of specifically focusing on your customer avatar before?
 This means better conversions as leads go deeper into your funnel and avoiding those bad egg customers who cause trouble because they aren’t a good fit.